 It all started with my portfolio which consists of one larger page and two pages for privacy and legal notice.
 All three pages have actually no dynamic data involved (as you can see in the source code).
 The text, the images and everything else are completely hardcoded.
 Last year, the page was served from one of my Virtual Private Servers (VPS) by always running Node.js server.
 The only purpose of it was to respond with the same content again and again.

 At some point, I thought that there must be a better way, so I started using Nuxt.js as Static Site Generator.
-Now no Node server was involved anymore, just plain HTML files that were served by the VPS.
+Now no Node server was involved anymore, only plain HTML files that were served by the VPS.
 Not too bad, but… why do I need a server at all for managing a simple static page?
 Correct, I do not!
 But more about that in a second.

 Last but not least: All page interactions, like submitting forms or retrieving more content, are handled through APIs that are called via HTTP(S).
 Most of the time, microservice-based APIs or serverless functions are used in combination with the JAMstack approach.